 Interested in learning about our MS in Business Analytics and Information Management?
 CLICK HERE.

-The Krannert full time MBA business consulting concentration or option will consist of three tracks: business analysis consulting, financial consulting, and marketing consulting.
-Students selecting this concentration are encouraged to take at least two of the recommended foundation courses and at least two electives courses from one of these three tracks.
+The Krannert full time MBA business consulting specialization or option will consist of three tracks: business analysis consulting, financial consulting, and marketing consulting.
+Students selecting this specialization are encouraged to take at least two of the recommended foundation courses and at least two electives courses from one of these three tracks.

 Consultant positions are generally available in the following situations:

 Large consulting companies, such as Accenture and IBM Global Services, which provide consulting services to clients in many industries.